Skip to navigation Skip to content

 • Reg 3-2 To Payer - Stage 1 - Registration accepted

-• XR1 Notice of register entry for stage 1 cases (court orders and court registered agreements)
+• XR1 Notice of register entry for Stage 1 cases (court orders and court registered agreements)

-• Reg 3A-1 To Payee - Stage 1 - Ineligible application
+Where the application is rejected manually generate the Reg 3A-1 To Payee - Stage 1 - Ineligible application letter.
+See Letters Cuba Process Help.

 Note: Reg 3-1 and Reg 3-2 letters will not automatically generate if there is a Spousal Maintenance Order in place.
 Manual letters must be generated to the payer and payee.